DataDog/documentation/content/en/observability_pipelines/reference/datadog_archives.md

 {{< tabs >}}
 {{% tab "AWS S3" %}}

-7. In the **Bucket** option, enter the name of the S3 bucket you created earlier.
+7. In the **Bucket** field, enter the name of the S3 bucket you created earlier.
 8. Enter `aws_s3` in the **Service** field.
-9. Set the other configuration options based on your use case.
+9. Toggle **AWS S3** to enable those specific configuration options.
-10. Toggle **AWS S3** to enable those specific configuration options.
+10. In the **Storage Class** field, select the storage class in the dropdown menu.
-11. Select the storage class in the dropdown menu.
+11. Set the other configuration options based on your use case.

 {{% /tab %}}
 {{% tab "Azure Blob" %}}

-7. In the **Bucket** option, select the archives to store the bucket in.
+7. In the **Bucket** field, enter the name of the S3 bucket you created earlier.
 8. Enter `azure_blob` in the **Service** field.
 9. Toggle **Azure Blob** to enable those specific configuration options.
 10. Enter the Azure Blob Storage Account connection string.